MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 # Troubleshooting Microsoft Defender for Identity known issues

+This article describes how to troubleshoot known issues in Microsoft Defender for Identity.

 ## Sensor failure communication error

 If you receive the following sensor failure error: